N1GHT-F4LL/gzctf-notification/README.md

 # GZCTF Discord Notification Bot

-A Discord bot that monitors GZCTF (GZCTF) platform for notifications and events, then pushes them to a Discord channel in real-time.
+A Discord bot that monitors GZCTF platform for notifications and events, then pushes them to a Discord channel in real-time.

 ## Features